Suggest a Songfact / Artistfact

 Album: Idlewild SouthReleased: 1970Charted:

-With the help of Kim Payne, who was guarding their equipment, Gregg Allman broke into their Macon recording studio in the middle of the night he wrote this.
-He wanted to get some tracks down before he forgot.
+After he wrote this song, Gregg Allman wanted to start recording it right away, so with the help of Kim Payne, who was guarding their equipment, he broke into the band's Macon, Georgia recording studio in the middle of the night and went to work, figuring he should get some tracks down before he forgot them.

 In 2013, this was used by Geico in a commercial for their motorcycle insurance.
 The spot, titled "Money Man," shows a rider literally made of money cruising while the song plays.
 The Allman Brother are certainly popular with the biker crowd, but those familiar with the band found the ad in poor taste, as both Duane Allman and Berry Oakley died in motorcycle accidents.